A New Class of LRS Bianchi Type ${\rm VI}_{0}$ Universes with Free Gravitational Field and Decaying Vacuum Energy Density: First Case: Free Gravitational Field is Purely Magnetic Type

-The effect of bulk viscosity is to produce a change in perfect fluid and therefore exhibits essential influence on the character of the solution.
-A comparative inspection of Figures $1, \, 4, \, 6$ show apparent evolution of time due to perfect fluid and bulk viscous fluid.
+It is worth mentioned here that above solutions for bulk viscous fluid also satisfy the energy conservation equation (\ref{eq56}). \\\\ From Eqs. (\ref{eq52}), we observe that energy density $\rho$ for the case $n = 0$, is a positive decreasing function of time for $\gamma = 0, \frac{1}{3}, 1$.
+Figure $5$ depicts the variation of the energy density $\rho$ versus time $T$ for $\gamma = 0, \frac{1}{3}, 1$ for Model I ($n = 0$).
+The figure shows the positive decreasing function of energy density and which becomes zero at present epoch as anticipated. \\\\ From Eqs. (\ref{eq53}), we observe that cosmological constant $\Lambda$ for the case $n = 0$, is a decreasing function of time for $\gamma = 0, \frac{1}{3}$.
+Figure $6$ plots the variation of $\Lambda$ versus $T$ for $\gamma = 0, \frac{1}{3}, 1$.
+Here we observe that cosmological term $\Lambda$, for vacuum and radiating universe, is a decreasing function of time whereas for Zeldovice universe it is negative and increasing function of time.
+We also observe that in all these three universes the $\Lambda$-term approaches to the same small negative value almost closer to zero at late time.
+Models with negative cosmological constant have been investigated by Yadav \cite{ref62}, Saha and Boyadjiev \cite{ref63}, Pedram et al. \cite{ref64}, Biswas and Mazumdar \cite{ref65}, Jotania et al . \cite{ref66}.
+Really at present the estimation of $\Lambda$ is not only complicated but it is uncertain and indirect too.
+However, the Einstein-Maxwell theory indicates to a different approach which looks simpler and more significant, since a possibility is illustrated for $\Lambda \leq 0$ i.e. for the case when the presence of $\Lambda$ decelerates the expansion of the universe. \\\\ From Eqs. (\ref{eq54}) and (\ref{eq55}), we observe that energy density $\rho$ and cosmological constant $\Lambda$, for the case ($n = 1$) are a decreasing function of time and both are small positive at late time for vacuum, radiating and Zeldovice universes.
+Figures $7$, $8$ and $9$ depict the energy density ($\rho$) and $\Lambda$-term versus time $T$ for empty, radiating and Zeldovice universe respectively.
+The nature of $\rho$ and $\Lambda$ can be seen in these figures.\\\\ The effect of bulk viscosity is to produce a change in perfect fluid and therefore exhibits essential influence on the character of the solution.
+A comparative inspection of Figures show apparent evolution of time due to perfect fluid and bulk viscous fluid.
 It is apparent that the vacuum energy density ($\rho$) decays much fast in later case.
-Also shows effect of uniform viscosity model and linear viscosity model.
-Even in these case decay of vacuum energy density is much faster than uniform.
-So the coupling parameter ${{\xi}_0}$ would be related with physical structure of the matter and provides mechanism to incorporate relevant property.
+It also shows the effect of uniform viscosity model and linear viscosity model.
+Even in these cases, the decay of vacuum energy density is much faster than uniform.
+So, the coupling parameter ${{\xi}_0}$ would be related with physical structure of the matter and provides mechanism to incorporate relevant property.
 In order to say more specific, detailed study would be needed which would be reported in future.
 Similar behaviour is observed for the cosmological constant $\Lambda$.
-We also observe here that Murphy's \cite{ref52} conclusion about the absence of a big bang type singularity in the infinite past in models with bulk viscous fluid in general, is not true.
-The results obtained by Myung and Cho \cite{ref58} also show that, it is not generally valid since for some cases big bang singularity occurs in finite past.
+We also observe here that Murphy's \cite{ref56} conclusion about the absence of a big bang type singularity in the infinite past in models with bulk viscous fluid in general, is not true.
+The results obtained by Myung and Cho \cite{ref67} also show that, it is not generally valid since for some cases big bang singularity occurs in finite past.
 For both models, it is observed that the effect of viscosity prevents the shear and the free gravitational field from withering away.